A Fresh Look at Professional Development Funds

 Several options fit your budget.

-Whether you choose to invest with RaderCo or with another company through live coaching, a self-paced course, or something else, revisit your professional development fund policy and update it to reflect our current state of education.
-What can help the company that can help them as leaders, improve their competencies and skills sets, and become better humans?
+Whether you invest with RaderCo or another company through live coaching, a self-paced course, or something else, revisit your professional development fund policy and update it to reflect our current state of education.
+What can help the company that can help them as leaders, improve their competencies and skill sets, and become better humans?

 And if you're paying for it?
 Find something you are interested in as an investment in yourself.
 Don't wait for a company to tell you that you are important.
 You are.
 And if they don't see what you are doing as valuable, maybe it's time to find another company that will.

-Are you interested in learning more about working with RaderCo in a private coaching experience or enrolling people in our very-affordable masterclass program?
-Book a training connection call to learn more about how we work with companies.
-If you're interested in the masterclass at $970 per year, go to www.workwellplaymore.com/masterclass.
+Are you interested in learning more about working with RaderCo in a private coaching experience?
+Book a Discovery call to learn more.

 jim west